exakat/php-dictionary/_build/html/_sources/dictionary.rst.txt

 The model is the classes that describes the business logic.

-The model is often used as part of the MVC pattern, though it may be used independentaly.
+The model is often used as part of the MVC pattern, though it may be used independently.

 Related : :ref:`MVC <mvc>`, :ref:`View in presentation <view-presentation>`, :ref:`Controller <controller>`